Create the Ultimate Backyard Wildlife Habitat

 Love attracting birds?
 Don’t stop there.
 Garden for wildlife to create the ultimate backyard habitat for bugs, butterflies, and more.

-If you love attracting birds, there’s a good chance you’re already planting, growing and gardening with them in mind.
-But a backyard habitat can benefit so many other species, with a little time and effort.
-So what’s the best way to maximize your backyard space for local wildlife?
+If you love attracting birds, there’s a good chance you’re already planting, growing and gardening with them in mind to create a backyard bird sanctuary.
+But a backyard wildlife habitat can benefit so many other species, with a little time and effort.
+So what’s the best way to maximize your yard for local wildlife?
 And how do you get more bang for your buck?
 We have the answers!

 It can take years for your yard to reach its full potential, so don’t let our list overwhelm you.
 But that doesn’t mean you can’t make a difference now.
 For starters, pick three things on this list to implement this year—or more, if you’re feeling ambitious.
 The birds, bugs, butterflies and other wildlife in your area will thank you.

 Start a New Garden Space Just for Wildlife